 Providing a common platform and application interfaces to hardware devices.
 This enables programmers to design applications that can print, for example, without having to write drivers for every single printer on the planet.

 Allowing the transfer of data between applications (for example, by using the "clipboard" to "cut and paste" text from a web page to a text editor or word processor).

 At the time of this writing, the most popular operating systems among home computer builders are:

-Linux is an open-source operating system: The source code (the human-readable programming before it is compiled into machine language) is freely available to all, and it may be modified by those possessing the ability to do so.
-It's estimated that between 65 and 75 percent of the world's Web servers run on Linux.
+Linux is an open-source operating system.
+The source code (the human-readable programming before it is compiled into binary machine language) is freely available to all, and it may be modified by those possessing the ability to do so.
+It's estimated that between 50 and 75 percent of the world's Web servers run on some flavor of Linux.